 What was your highlight of the Game Jam?

 When it came time to upload the game for submission, I finally had the opportunity to appreciate what I had created.
 However, the most satisfying moment came in the few hours after the submission when I saw that people were actually playing and enjoying the game.
-This feedback and engagement from players brought a sense of fulfillment and satisfaction.
+This feedback and engagement from players brought a sense of fulfilment and satisfaction.

 What were some of the most valuable skills or knowledge you gained from participating in the Game Jam?